informatics-isi-edu/facebase-docs/docs/_docs/using/sharing-and-citing-data.md

 ## Using *Share and cite* to cite any record

-Each record displays the "Share and cite" button.
+Each record displays the *"Share and cite" button*.

 ![Example of the Share and cite button]({{ "/assets/img/fbshare-cite-button.png" | relative_url }})